nogicn/BalkanLingo/README.md

 # Docker Setup
 To run the application using Docker:

-1. Change directory to the "app" folder:
+1. Change directory to the "IzvorniKod" folder:
     ```bash
-    cd IzvorniKod/app
+    cd IzvorniKod
     ```

 2. Build a Docker image named "balkan-lingo":